lazypenguin/iup/README.md

 To access all the functionality in iup, import the top level iup module.
 If you would like to only use specific functionality from IUP then import from the iup sub directory.

-E.g. `import iup` will enable all functionality, `import iup.iup_core` will only import the core IUP functions.
+E.g. `import niup` will enable all functionality, `import niup.iup_core` will only import the core IUP functions.

 ## Documentation
 Please visit the [IUP documentation](http://webserver2.tecgraf.puc-rio.br/iup/) for details about the toolkit